How Blockchain Defends Against Data Theft and Cyber Attacks?

 Hence, it is safe to say that blockchain hacking is near impossible.

-How blockchain can help boost cybersecurity
+How blockchain can help boost cybersecurity?

 Thanks to the secure nature of blockchain, it has applications in many domains in today’s world.
 Let’s check out some of the top use cases.